One-Shot Broadcast Joint Source-Channel Coding with Codebook Diversity: Main Results

 In this section, we introduce a baseline approach that leverages channel diversity by applying a single-user PML coding strategy to the broadcast setting with $K$ decoders.
 We focus on the problem as considered in \cref{thm:oneshot_jscc} where side information is not available.
 In the baseline scheme, the single-user JSCC method from \cite[Th.~4]{li2021} is repeated $K$ times using the same codebook; the codebook generation, encoding and decoding procedures to be outlined in \cref{sec:jscc_proof} are followed except that decoder $k$ instead chooses the index

 Mirroring the approach that will be used to prove \cref{thm:oneshot_jscc}, we show in \ifpreprint \cref{sec:hybrid_proof} \else \cite[App.~C]{extendedversion} \fi that the baseline achieves

 This scheme maximally exploits diversity in the channel outputs, which is reflected in the fact that the information density term in \eqref{eqn:baseline_bound} is computed with respect to the single best observation, i.e.\ that for which $\iota_{X;Y}(X;Y_k)$ is maximized, rather than the average channel statistics.
 In contrast, the codebook diversity gain afforded by our disjoint scheme in \cref{thm:oneshot_jscc} introduces a factor of $K$ in \eqref{eqn:oneshot_jscc} by partitioning the codebook.
 This latter strategy is favorable when either $K$ is large, the blocklength is short or the channel SNR is high; neither approach is universally better than the other.
+As all decoders search the same codebook in the baseline approach, it may also be used in situations where $1 < K' \leq K$ decoders must succeed, which is not possible with the disjoint scheme.
+Since success at each decoder is not independent, obtaining a tight bound in this setting requires a different analysis, which we leave to future work.